-For a classic bachelorette extravaganza I went to Las Vegas with the bride-to-be and 3 of her bridesmaids.
-To my delight, the four-day trip included a pit stop in the Grand canyon.
+For a classic bachelorette extravaganza, I went to Las Vegas with the bride-to-be and 3 of her bridesmaids.
+To my delight, the four-day trip included a pit stop in the Grand Canyon.
 I’ve been curious to visit the sin city for a while so this was the perfect occasion to quench this curiosity.

 There is not much I can tell you about Las Vegas that you haven’t seen in films, TV shows, and popular culture in general.
 The city is exactly what you would imagine.
 The strip is an opulent street with a mix of over the top richness and fakeness visible in the hotels that want to mimic Paris, Egypt and Venice all in one place.
 This atmosphere of gambling, drugs, over-sexualization, party and life excesses made me a little uneasy.

 We stayed at the Venetian resort.
 This humongous complex is the world's second-largest hotel, with more than 4000 rooms, has several pools, restaurants, casinos, clubs and an internal mall.
-It's built to resemble Venice in its architecture, its has internal canals with gondolas and ubiquitous renaissance paintings.
+It's built to resemble Venice in its architecture, it has internal canals with gondolas and ubiquitous renaissance paintings.
 You can easily spend your whole trip in the hotel without ever leaving it.

 The city offers uncountable shows year-round and the prices range from free to more than $500.

 Of course, the Bellagio's dancing fountains are a must-see.
-The best way to enjoy them are at the terrace of Gaby Mon Amour restaurant at the Paris hotel.
+The best way to enjoy them is at the terrace of Gaby Mon Amour restaurant at the Paris hotel.
 While you enjoy your dinner you have a beautiful view of the fountains which are just across the street.

 The old Las Vegas

-After 3 days of not exploring the city as I ussually do, group trips can be difficult to please everyone.
+After 3 days of not exploring the city as I usually do, group trips can be difficult to please everyone.
 I decided to take an Uber and tour the city for half a day alone.
-I headed to the old Vegas to see the city’s signature neon signs of the 50’s and the iconic Las Vegas sign in the entrance of the city.
+I headed to the old Vegas to see the city’s signature neon signs of the 50’s and the iconic Las Vegas sign at the entrance of the city.
 Heads-up, these two destinations are not at a walking distance.

-The old Las Vegas, also known as Fremont street, gives you a glimpse of the other side of the medal, the addiction and the poverty that reigns over the city is not pretty to see.
+The old Las Vegas, also known as Fremont Street, gives you a glimpse of the other side of the medal, the addiction and the poverty that reigns over the city is not pretty to see.
 This was more evident as I went there in the morning where the city is still half asleep and half hangover.

 Ever wondered about what was written behind the Las Vegas sign?